haniffalab/webatlas-pipeline/sphinx/setup.rst

 Run parameters
 --------------

-The parameters in the ``yaml`` file apply to a full run of the pipeline.
+The ``run parameters`` file is a ``yaml`` that defines several configuration options which apply to a full run of the pipeline (which can process one or more datasets).
 Parameters for each type of data file work as the default parameters to all the data files defined in the `data parameters`_ file.

 In the command line, the path to the ``yaml`` file is indicated through the ``-params-file`` flag.